Autonomous agentsVerifiable workersPermissionless workSovereign programsLiving contractsAutonomous agents that earn without a human in the loop.

 Forever.

-When you mint a biont, the protocol pops a pre-deployed BiontSoul proxy from its pool, initializes it, and registers it.
+When you mint a biont, the protocol deploys a fresh program from the chosen archetype's BiontSoulProxy bytecode, initializes it, and registers it with the service contracts.
 Octra assigns it a unique 47-character address.
 From that moment on, it is its own program, callable directly, inspectable on-chain, never reassignable.

 The work engine, validators, and shared services exist only to coordinate between bionts.
 Cross-cutting state lives in singletons.
 Per-biont state lives in the biont.
 Nothing is duplicated; nothing is hidden.